 Poland Didn't Always Speak Polish: The Lost Linguistic Diversity of Europe

-Throughout the centuries, Poland has been populated by very diverse ethnicities and linguistic groups, all of which have left a mark.
-Here's a look at some of the languages spoken in these lands, and a short manual to the linguistic idiosyncrasies which often entailed complicated issues of ethnic, social and even economical background.
+Throughout the centuries, Poland has been populated by diverse ethnic and linguistic groups, all of which have left their mark.
+Here's a look at some of the languages spoken in these lands – and a short manual to linguistic idiosyncrasies which have often entailed complicated issues of social and even economic background.

-In the 16th century, when Poland was part of a large empire called the Polish-Lithuanian Commonwealth, came an era often called the Golden Age.
-Polish-speaking nobles (not all of them necessarily Polish, some Lithuanian, Belarusian, and so forth) started to develop a highly peculiar way of speaking which soon became notorious across Europe.
+In the 16th century, when Poland was part of a large empire called the Polish-Lithuanian Commonwealth, there was an era often called the Golden Age.
+Polish-speaking nobles (not all of them necessarily Polish – some Lithuanian, Belarusian, and so forth) started to develop a highly peculiar way of speaking which soon became notorious across Europe.
 Poland at the time had very many fluent and skilled Latin speakers, Latin being widely used as a lingua franca.

-This led to an unexpected slang being born through what is known as 'makaronizowanie' (macaronizing): a mixture of Polish and Latin, with Latin heavily influencing Polish sentence structure and word order.
+This led to an unexpected slang being born through what is known as 'makaronizowanie' (macaronising): a mixture of Polish and Latin, with Latin heavily influencing Polish sentence structure and word order.
 This 'macaronic' language was spoken in political gatherings, tribunals, but also in schools and royal courts.
-Here's an example of such text by one of the most interesting Polish writers of the Baroque period Jan Chryzostom Pasek, author of Memoirs written in the end of 17th century:
+Here's an example of such text by one of the most interesting Polish writers of the Baroque period Jan Chryzostom Pasek, who wrote his memoirs at the end of the 17th century:

 Ciężki to jest wprawdzie na chorągiew naszę klimakter*, dwóch razem tej matce tak dobrych pozbywać synów; ciężki i nieznośny ojczyźnie paroksyzm*, takich przez niedyskretne fata simul et semel* uronić wojenników, którzy jej periculosissima incendia* hojnie swoją w kożdych okazyjach gasili krwią; przykra całej kompaniej iactura* tak dobrych, poufałych, nikomu nieuprzykrzonych, w kożdej z nieprzyjacielem utarczce podle boku pożądanych i do wytrzymania wszelkich insultów* doświadczonych postradać kawalerów.
 Ale, ponieważ sama litera święta taką całemu światu podaje paremią*: Metenda est seges, sic iubet necessitas*, dlategoż necessitatem ferre [potius], quam flere decet*, mając prae oculis* konstytucyją* umówionego ante saecula* ziemie z niebem pactum*, że nam tam deklarowano morte renasci*, że nam tam obiecują ad communem* powrócić societatem*.
 Veniet iterum, qui nos reponat in lucem, dies*.

-*Where words written in bold are Latin loan words, while the bold italic fragments are whole Latin phrases.
-Asterisk marks every place that would require a footnote for contemporary Polish speaker.
+The words that we have formatted here in bold are Latin loan words, whilst the bold italic fragments are whole Latin phrases.
+The asterisks mark every place that would require a footnote for contemporary Polish speakers.

-And as to the macaronic language itself, its influence does continue to resonate in contemporary Polish literature.
+As to the macaronic language itself, its influence does continue to resonate in contemporary Polish literature.
 Henryk Sienkiewicz’s Trilogy, one of the most important books in Polish literature, draws heavily on the macaronic language and Sarmatian culture of the 17th century.
-Surprisingly it was also the macaronic idiom that served as a major inspiration for one of the best-known Polish books of the 20th century, namely Witold Gombrowicz's Transatlantyk.
-Gombrowicz often stressed the formative role of Jan Chryzostom Pasek's memoirs and Sienkiewicz for Polish language.
+Surprisingly, it was also the macaronic idiom that served as a major inspiration for one of the best-known Polish books of the 20th century, namely Witold Gombrowicz's Transatlantyk.
+Gombrowicz often stressed the formative role of Jan Chryzostom Pasek's memoirs and Sienkiewicz for the Polish language.

-The modern capital of Lithuania, Vilnius, was until 1939 a multiethnic city inhabited by Poles, Jews, Russians, Belarusians and Lithuanians.
-Postcard from around 1930, source: Polona.pl
+Vilnius, the modern capital of Lithuania, was until 1939 a multi-ethnic city inhabited by Poles, Jews, Russians, Belarusians and Lithuanians.
+Postcard from around 1930, photo: Polona.pl

 The history of Poland is inseparable from that of Lithuania.
-Since the 1385 Krewo Union, and especially after the 1569 Lublin Union, Poland and Lithuania together formed one of the biggest countries in Europe with close to 390,000 square miles (1,000,000 sq km) and a multi-ethnic population of 11 million in the early 17th century.
-However, this historical Lithuania was not equivalent to the present day Lithuania.
-To put it simply, one could say that this historical Lithuania covered a much wider territory than the present-day country of the same name, and didn't necessarily entail speaking Lithuanian.
+Since the 1385 Krewo Union, and especially after the 1569 Lublin Union, Poland and Lithuania together formed one of the biggest countries in Europe, with close to 390,000 square miles (1,000,000 sq km), and a multi-ethnic population of 11 million, in the early 17th century.
+However, this historical Lithuania was not equivalent to Lithuania today.
+To put it simply, one could say that this historical Lithuania covered a much wider territory than the present-day country of the same name – and didn't necessarily involve speaking Lithuanian.
 Here's one example of such an understanding of Lithuania: